linuxdweller/Blog/src/content/blog/en/nvim-typescript-config.md

 [Skip the fuss and see the full configuration.](#the-full-config)

-In the past 2 years I've been improving the Neovim config I use everyday as a web developer, creating the ultimate Neoim config for working with TypeScript in Node, React, Angular and Astro projects.
+In the past 2 years I've been improving the Neovim config I use everyday as a web developer, creating the ultimate Neovim config for working with TypeScript in Node, React, Angular and Astro projects.

 While the ultimate Neovim config doesn't exist, this attempts to be as close as possible.